 Event Planning and Marketing

-Planning one of these events can be as simple as reserving a room for a meeting or as complicated as creating a multi-day program with break-out sessions, meals, entertainment, registration websites, travel arrangements, public ticket sales, and other tasks.
+Planning an event can be as simple as reserving a room for a meeting or as complicated as creating a multi-day program with break-out sessions, meals, entertainment, registration websites, travel arrangements, public ticket sales, and other tasks.
 Planning a successful event also involves effective marketing the event to attract the desired audience, and establishing and measuring your desired outcomes.

 The process can be challenging and rewarding.
 It also can be stressful, especially if you are frustrated by the feeling that you have forgotten something important.
 These tools are designed to help you accomplish the goals you set for your events.